 Toro 51619 vs 51621 – Accessories

-There are lots of different things that come with a leaf blower; this will also depend on the brand.
+There are a lot of different accessories that come with a ; this will also depend on the brand.
 You may receive bags, nozzles, or even earplugs.

 You will receive the vacuum tube, a bottom-zip bag, a concentrator nozzle, and a cord storage hook.
 On top of this, there is a power insert that allows you to vacuum wet leaves.

 As with the Toro 51619, it comes with a vacuum tube, a bottom-zip bag, a concentrator nozzle, a cord storage hook, and a power insert.
 Additionally, you will receive an oscillating nozzle.
 This sweeps the air back and forth, creating a wider clearing path.
 There is also has a shred-all-shred ring.